pantheon-systems/documentation/source/content/migrate-manual.md

 ### Using an SFTP Client

 1. Navigate to **<span class="glyphicons glyphicons-embed-close"></span> Code** in the **<span class="glyphicons glyphicons-wrench"></span> Dev** tab of your Site Dashboard.
-Confirm your Connection Mode is set to **SFTP**.
+Confirm that Development Mode is set to **SFTP**.

-1. Click **<span class="glyphicons glyphicons-info-sign"></span> SFTP Connection Info** to access the credentials for connecting to your preferred SFTP client.
+1. Click **Connect with SFTP** to access the credentials for connecting to your preferred SFTP client.

-1. Click **Open in your default SFTP client**, and enter your User Dashboard password when prompted.
+1. Click **Open SFTP client** to open your default local SFTP client, and enter your User Dashboard password when prompted.

-  If you run into issues, please refer to [this documentation](/sftp#sftp-connection-information).
+  If you run into issues, please refer to Pantheon's [SFTP documentation](/sftp#sftp-connection-information).

-1. Upload your existing site's plugins, modules, and themes to the `code` directory.
-Do not overwrite WordPress or Drupal core files on your Pantheon site.
+1. Do not overwrite WordPress or Drupal core files on your Pantheon site.
+Upload your existing site's themes as well as plugins or modules to their locations within the root directory (`code` or `wp-content`, as shown below).

   <TabList>

   <Tab title="WordPress" id="wp-code" active={true}>

-  Copy the following directories:
+  Copy the following directories from your existing site to a matching directory in your new site's `wp-content` directory:

    - `wp-content/themes`
    - `wp-content/plugins`